 - 1. While the DC input is switched off tap the touch area SETTINGS on the main screen. - 2.
 On the right side tap the arrows to select "2.
 Protect". - 3.
-Set the limits for the device alarm relevant to your application if the default value of 110% is unsuitable.
+Set the thresholds for the equipment alarm relevant to your application if the default value of 103% resp.
+110% is unsuitable.